-The debugging of the HSE subsystem and associated firmware is restricted to NXP engineering teams.
+The debugging of the HSE subsystem and associated firmware is restricted to NXP engineering teams with agreement from the customer.

 The host debug is either protected or permanently disabled in OEM\PROD and IN\FIELD LC states.
-See more in Section 3.6.2 of [7] and Chapter 76-79 of [3].
+See more in Section 3.6.2 of [5] and Chapter 77-80 of [3].